anderspitman/awesome-tunneling/README.md

 of them can do automatic certs through Lets's Encrypt, none of them integrate the domain registration and DNS management.

+**UPDATE:** [boringproxy](https://boringproxy.io/) is my take on a solution to this problem.
+It's in beta but currently solves everything above except auto DNS management, and that's planned.

 # Open source (at least with a reasonably permissive license)